Experimentation Brain

 All experiments must produce a forward prediction that can be validated against future performance.

-Before scaling approval, the experiment report must include:
+Before scaling approval, experiment report must include:

 • expected uplift projection